Comparing Grupo Simec (SIM) and The Competition

 |Grupo Simec Competitors

-Grupo Simec’s peers have higher revenue and earnings than Grupo Simec.
-Grupo Simec is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+Grupo Simec’s rivals have higher revenue and earnings than Grupo Simec.
+Grupo Simec is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

 Summary

-Grupo Simec peers beat Grupo Simec on 7 of the 10 factors compared.
+Grupo Simec rivals beat Grupo Simec on 7 of the 10 factors compared.

 Grupo Simec Company Profile (Get Rating)